kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - PhDs do that, I guess, so maybe I should too?
 - If you find this confusing, please check out my most up to date CV in the Other section of the [About](https://kammitama5.github.io/about/) page.
   I tend to list things as I hear about things here, so they're not necessarily ordered in terms of the months I have to perform such tasks (sorry!).

+## 2022
+- I have been invited to be a reviewer for the Practical ML for Developing Countries Workshop (PML4DC) at ICLR 2022

 ## 2021
 - I (apparently?) won a Best Poster award at the Mediterranean Machine Learning Summer (held in Winter) School.
 Specifically, it's in the Brilliant Idea Category!!
 So cool!
 I know, I'm shocked too! :) I'd love to continue to earn more "Brilliant idea" awards! :)